zencart/documentation/content/user/first_steps/server_requirements.md

 ### Which PHP version should I use?

 It is best to **use the most recent PHP version that your Zen Cart version supports**.

-The PHP developers have published a list of supported versions at [https://www.php.net/supported-versions.php](https://www.php.net/supported-versions.php).
+FYI: Consult [PHP's Version Support Policy](https://www.php.net/supported-versions.php) to understand whether your PHP version is still supported.
+Remember: old versions are not PCI compliant, and are not deemed "secure" if they are out of the maintenance period.

 <font color="#ff0000">**NOTE:** PHP 5.x is officially obsolete.
 So are many of the early PHP 7 versions.
 You should be moving to the latest version of PHP (and matching Zen Cart version) as soon as possible!</font>

-### PHP Modules used by Zen Cart
+<u>**PHP Extensions/Modules**</u> used by Zen Cart

 Zen Cart requires a few PHP modules/extensions installed: